Electron-positron, parton-parton and photon-photon production of $\tau$-lepton pairs: anomalous magnetic and electric

 \centerline{\it Outlook}

-Reliability of reweighting at high energies require some attention, but as we work for a discovery tool, not a precision tool, that may be postponed to further studies.
-So far, test when photon radiation is removed with generation variable cuts were performed only.
+Reliability of reweighting at high energies requires some attention, but as we work for a discovery tool, not a precision tool, that may be postponed to further studies.
+So far, tests when photon radiation is removed with generation variable cuts were performed only.
 That is suitable for Belle II applications, but for high energy applications, such as at the FCC, further work on selection cuts to prevent degradation of the performance due to bremsstrahlung is needed.
 It will require careful future considerations for detector acceptance and more focus on the details of the detector than on tool validation.
-At the FCC, even at the center-of-mass energy around the $Z$-boson peak, bremsstrahlung photons lost in the beam pipe may have $p_T$ comparable to the $\tau$ lepton mass.
-That means further studies and program extensions are needed for such configurations.
-However, the program can now be used for studies with no bremsstrahlung events or events of rather soft photons with energy and/or $p_T$ sizably smaller than half of the $\tau$ mass.
+At the FCC, the bremsstrahlung photons lost in the beam pipe may have $p_T$ comparable to the $\tau$-lepton mass.
+That means further studies and program extensions are needed for such configurations. {For example, at the c.m. energy around the $Z$-boson peak presence of such photons is largely reduced.} However, the program can now be used for studies with no bremsstrahlung events or events of rather soft photons with energy and/or $p_T$ sizably smaller than half of the $\tau$ mass.
 This is not a constraint for program use at Belle II energies, where bremsstrahlung photons lost in the beam pipe cannot have large $p_T$.
 At high energies, the so-called Mustraal frame \cite{Berends:1982ie,Richter-Was:2016avq,Richter-Was:2016mal} for weight calculation may need to be used, as already proposed for evolution of future versions of {\tt TauSpinner}.

 \centerline {\bf Acknowledgments}